You ready to try this new fitness craze everyone is talking about?

 - Stopping you if you are in risk of injury or if you are near over-training

 If you didn’t feel safe during the class this should raise a red flag.
 If you didn’t mention it to the coach and it was an oversight by him or her than that is your fault.
-If you spoke up and nothing was done, well I would be weary of joining that affiliate.
+If you spoke up and nothing was done, well I would be weary of joining that gym.

 6. After Class: Did someone talk to you about membership options?

-This process will depend heavily on the affiliate.
+This process will depend heavily on the gym.
 Some business will try to sell you, some might offer a free week trial, others might not say anything and expect you to call when you are ready to sign up.

 You might have to take the initiative and ask for more information.
 Most gyms have a ‘When they are ready’ type of attitude and don’t press the membership option very much.